 For a clear description of what counts as plagiarism, cheating, and/or the use of unauthorized sources, please see the University's Policy on Academic Integrity.

 If you have any questions regarding plagiarism or cheating, please ask me as soon as possible to avoid any misunderstandings.
 For more information about Carnegie Mellon's standards with respect to academic integrity, you can also check out the Office of Community Standards & Integrity website.

 Student Well-Being.
+The last few years have been challenging.
 We are all under a lot of stress and uncertainty at this time.
-Attending Zoom classes all day can take its toll on our mental health.
-Make sure to move regularly, eat well, and reach out to your support system or me [email: swarnala@andrew.cmu.edu] if you need to.
+I encourage you to find ways to move regularly, eat well, and reach out to your support system or me [swarnala@andrew.cmu.edu] if you need to.
 We can all benefit from support in times of stress, and this semester is no exception.